 - 2 Dec with techniques class by Richard and Mandy

 - 16 Dec with techniques class by Richard and Mandy

 Techniques class at the practica

-The techniques classes are 30 minutes long, beginning promptly at 7.30 and finishing equally promptly at 8pm.
+The techniques classes are 30 minutes long, beginning promptly at 7.30 and finishing equally promptly after 30 minutes.
 If you plan to participate, please arrive before 7.30 so that the class can begin on time.